AndieWill510/tinydoor/Options/047-i-pass-until-i-speak.md

 It's a legacy of racism, in the Indigenous culture in which I was raised, to talk about "passing."

 As in "you pass for white.".
-Or, increasingly to pass for Neurotypical or male or whateverr.
+Or, increasingly to pass for Neurotypical or male or whatever.
 It's the flip side of masking.

 I have often "passed" for Neurotypical masculine for about five minutes.